 This is the important part of the recipe!
 Boil the cooking liquid over a high heat until reduced.
 Meanwhile, in a bowl, hand-whisk the crème fraîche, lemon zest and juice, yolks, grated nutmeg, and season with salt and pepper.

-Pour the sauce over the meat and serve with rice from the Camargue and a good, crusty baguette.
+Pour the creamy sauce over the meat and serve with Basmati rice or other long-grain rice (Jasmine, Camargue) and a good, crusty baguette.
+Top with freshly chopped parsley just before serving.

-My husband, Antoine adores wine pairing (me too, but he's been getting good at this over the years!).
-So he serves this with a delicate white wine, such as an Alsace Riesling or Pinot Gris, again from Alsace.
+My husband, Antoine and I adore wine pairing (I have a WSET wine diploma, and he's been getting good at this over the years!).
+We serve this with delicate yet round (rather than mineral) white wines, such as an Alsace Riesling or Pinot Gris.

-For more easy dishes that we make 'en famille', see our family's favourite Classic French dishes, including popular casseroles such as:
+For more easy French family dishes see our favourite Classic French dishes, including popular casseroles such as:

 - Coq au Vin